Our climate commitment

 Our climate emergency declaration

 We are committed to create environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonise our business by reducing emissions from our trips and global operations.
-With the help of The Intrepid Foundation, we're investing in an innovative project in Tasmania to restore the disappearing kelp forests.
-Supporting Seaweed: The (re)generation is our first step to becoming climate positive this decade/ in the future.
-And we have set a science-based emissions reduction target in line with a 1.5°C future.
+We have set a science-based emissions reduction target in line with a 1.5°C future.

 Our seven-point commitment plan